+The story cannot end here, however.
+You need to also tell listeners how stigma worsened your experiences of mental illness.
 You need to punch the audience with this point; a stigmatizing public only makes the already tough course of mental illness that much worse.
-These assertions lead to the moral of your story: I contribute, live, and play just like you!
+These assertions lead to the moral of your story: I live, go to class, and study just like you!
 People with mental illness are capable and can accomplish life goals.
 You look for no special favors.
 With appropriate support, all you need are the same opportunities granted to all citizens.